tmuelle2/media-vault/readme.txt

 == Changelog ==

+= 0.8.12 =
+fixed bug in `mv-file-handler.php` causing php Notice and corrupted files.
+Big thanks to user [ikivanov](http://profiles.wordpress.org/ikivanov) for pointing it out and providing the solution!

 = 0.8.11 =

 * fixed bug in `mv-metaboxes.php` causing php Notice.
 Thank you user [ikivanov](http://profiles.wordpress.org/ikivanov) for pointing it out!